pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 This fictional LVM CSI driver can either use 256GB of local disk space for striped or mirror volumes.
-Mirrored volumes need twice the amount of local disk space, so the maximum volume size is halved:
+Mirrored volumes need twice the amount of local disk space, so the capacity is halved:

 ```
 apiVersion: storage.k8s.io/v1beta1